An Introduction to Search Engine Optimization

 The title tag is commonly what appears on the search engine results pages.
 The title tag is found in the HEAD portion of your web page's HTML.

-For example, here's a screenshot of the title tag used for the SEO Introduction you are currently reading.
-It looks like this:
+For example, the title tag used for the SEO Introduction you're currently reading looks like this:

-The words within the tags are the title that is seen at the very top of your web browser window or tab on a web page.
+The words within the <title> tags are the title that is seen at the top of your web browser window or tab on a web page.

-Keep title tags brief because Google shows about 60 characters on search engine results.
-So you don't want your title getting cut off and appearing incomplete in the results.
+Keep title tags brief because Google shows about 50-60 characters on search engine results.
+So you don't want your title getting cut off and appearing incomplete in the SERPs.

-And very importantly, each page of your site should have a unique title tag.
+And this is very important, each page of your site should have a unique title tag.

 Meta Description Tag